 If you want to be a great speaker, it’s important that you’re passionate about what you choose to share with an audience.
 If you asked me to speak in front of a crowd about government issues or something I’m not as knowledgeable about, I couldn’t do it.
 I would get nervous or wouldn’t know where to begin because it’s not what I know.

 Stick with what you’re familiar with when speaking to a crowd because they will be able to sense your emotional attachment to the subject.
 If you’re not interested in what you’re discussing, then you can’t expect the audience to want to listen.
 Don’t get hung up on perfection because this will only hold you back.
 You may not always say things in the order that you had planned and you might make a mistake, but just keep going.
+If you’re looking for even more advice regarding different factors when it comes to public speaking, perhaps read into this Study USA guide to public speaking or others you can find online, and practice these skills until you feel ready.

 When you’re speaking in front of a crowd or pitching a product, don’t make it obvious if you screw up.
 The best thing to do in this situation is to move forward with what you have to say.
 People won’t typically notice your mistakes unless you point them out, so don’t be so hard on yourself.